AZ, TN & NM Pedestrian Accident Attorneys

 What is a Non-Fatal Pedestrian Accident?

 In 2010 the National Highway Traffic Safety Administration reported that there were 70,000 non-fatal U.S. pedestrian accidents.
 Non-fatal pedestrian accidents may involve minor scrapes and bruises or serious life-altering injuries.
-If you or a loved one has been hit by a car and suffered injuries, you should seek the guidance of a qualified Arizona pedestrian accident attorney.
+If you or a loved one has been hit by a car and suffered injuries, you should seek the guidance of a qualified New Mexico, Tennessee or Arizona pedestrian accident attorney.